Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Safest next step:

-• keep laundry off the floor temporarily
+• keep laundry off the floor for now

 • offer a second tray in a calm area